Thuy-g/Neuro-Symbolic-AI/README.md

-We will publicize the datasets used in our paper of the proposed algorithm.
+We will publicize the datasets used in our paper.